justin-is-afk/ot_technical_exercise/README.md

 Regarding my choice of libraries, I'll start with the XML parser.
 Parsing XML is a solved problem, and as I've stated above I don't think it's the core issue at hand for this exercise.
 Logging is also a solved problem, so again I've opted to use a library.
 For the unit tests, I've had good experiences with gtest in the past.
 Were I writing this code for a real project though, I'm sure I would be using the logging and testing libraries already in place at the organization.

-I would love to hear your feedback!
+I would love to hear your feedback.
 I can be reached via email at jlgodson.eng@gmail.com or via cell at `416-828-5336`.
 Thanks for taking a look!